honors program in the news

 Smitha, who aims to pursue a dual M.D. and Master in Public Policy degree, is active in health care and health policy issues in Athens and across the globe.

 She has been involved with UGA’s Roosevelt Institute, a student-run think tank, since her freshman year and currently directs its health policy center and its environmental policy center.
 Through the Roosevelt Institute, she developed a policy proposal to improve access to primary care services for low income and uninsured patients.

 Smitha volunteers at the non-profit Athens Nurses Clinic, which provides basic primary care and dental services for uninsured patients, and has interned at the Athens Health Network, an organization that works to reduce health care disparities by coordinating health services for the indigent population.
-She is a co-founder of the Lunchbox Garden Project, an after-school nutrition education and obesity prevention program that was launched in 2011 and now serves two schools in Athens through a grant from UGA’s Office of Sustainability.
+She is a member of the Lunchbox Garden Project, an after-school nutrition education and obesity prevention program that was launched in 2011 and now serves two schools in Athens through a grant from UGA’s Office of Sustainability.

 Two University of Georgia Honors students were among 50 students nationwide who were awarded 2013 Morris K. Udall and Stewart L. Udall Foundation Scholarships.
 The scholarships are awarded annually to outstanding sophomores and juniors pursuing careers focused on environmental or Native American public policy.
 The recipients bring the university's total of Udall Scholars to 12 in the past 10 years.

 This year's recipients are Sara Black, a junior Foundation Fellow who is pursuing degrees in anthropology and ecology, and Ian Karra, a junior who is pursuing degrees in economics and finance.
 Matthew Tyler, a junior Honors student and Foundation Fellow from Atlanta who is pursuing a dual bachelor's and master's degree in political science from the School of Public and International Affairs, received an honorable mention.